qiboteam/tutorials/qibocal-tutorial/slides.md

 ##

-In superconducting qubits gates are implemented through microwave pulses.
+In superconducting qubits gates are implemented through microwave pulses with durations of the orders of **nanoseconds**.

-Several protocols need to be executed to extract specific parameters.
+Several protocols need to be executed to tune such **short pulses** and to extract specific parameters.

 After an initial calibration more advanced experiments can be performed in order to: